visolar6/Subnautica-Mod-Template/README.md

 While not all Subnautica mods follow this structure, this template reflects the author's best attempt at a scalable, maintainable workflow.
 Use it as a strong foundation, adapt as needed, and enjoy faster, cleaner mod development!

-> **Note:** This template is highly opinionated.
-Not all Subnautica mods follow this structure or set of conventions—this template reflects the author's best attempt at a maintainable, scalable, and modern modding workflow.
-Use it as a strong starting point, but be aware that other mods in the community may look very different.

 ## ⚙️ Requirements / Prerequisites

 - **Python 3** (only needed for the eject script)